 If none of the above apply to the website you're trying to acquire a news feed for, try these generic methods by adding one of the following to the website's root domain.
 You can also try adding a trailing slash to these:

 You can try this little trick with any website, though it obviously will not work if the publishing platform does not produce a feed.
 Also see the article, Find an RSS Feed URL, from 'Gloo'.

 getting updates from websites that don't generate feeds

-If a website does not produce an RSS/ATOM news feed at all and you don't want to have to visit it regularly to see if anything new has been posted, then some sort of 3rd party service or browser extension can be utilized.
+If a website does not produce a news feed at all and you don't want to have to visit it regularly to see if anything new has been posted, then some sort of 3rd party service or browser extension can be utilized.
 In the case of Firefox there are a few add-ons that can monitor a website for changes, such as Update Scanner.
 There are also a number of utilities that will help you create news feeds, such as the Feed Creator and FetchRSS.

 helpful add-ons that auto-detect news feeds or page updates

 If you use Firefox, check out these add-ons:

 - RSSPreview by Aurelien David can find and preview feeds for many websites.